atmoz/phiew/README.md

 Phiew is just a couple of simple components I use in small projects where I have short deadlines.
-That means I don't want to use much time setting up advanced frameworks, but at the same time I don't want to make unoranized PHP files where business/domain logic and presentation is mixed together like spaghetti.
+That means I don't want to use much time setting up advanced frameworks, but at the same time I don't want to make unorganized PHP files where business/domain logic and presentation is mixed together like spaghetti.

 At first I got inspired by Zend Framework's Zend_View class, so I made my own